Task Force 70, Carrier Strike Group 5 holds change of command

 |0

-This work, Task Force 70, Carrier Strike Group 5 holds change of command, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Task Force 70, Carrier Strike Group 5 holds change of command, by LCDR Seth Koenig, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.